lytexdev/Coconut/README.md

 # Coconut

 ## Overview
-Lightweight and self-hosted Server management tool.
-It is designed to be simple and easy to use.
+A simple Dashboard to manage your server.
 It is built with Flask and Vue.js.

 ## Preview
 ![Preview](./preview.png)